sayeedkhalshi/learnea-dev-docs/project-business-requirements.md

             <li>Reality pots.
 Genious pot - writing, talking</li>
         </ul>
     </li>
+    <li>Learning Philosophy of term (acts like a term)- what you learned from a term.
+Philosophies are Gem terms.
+Some philosphies are called genuine gem.
+When a genuine gem is made, people will run to explain how to explain it in terms of control structure to simulate reality.
+Many new things can be created.
+Their actions will be rewarded more. </li>
+    <>
     <li>intersections of terms</li>
     <li>Frequency - repeat, repeat, repeat in weeks, months, years - repeats are rewarded most.
 Repeating means doubling your input</li>
     <li>Public voting</li>